 It also has 17 acres of private parkland which include a historic consecrated chapel, meticulously designed gardens (with a large swimming pool and tennis courts), as well as woodlands, orchards, streams and a small lake.

 Note.
 There is a 3 night minimum stay at this property.
 The interiors cover at least 800 square metres, with nine double and twin bedrooms in total.
 On the ground and first floor you have three master bedrooms with queen sized beds and ensuite bathrooms.
 And on the second, six more bedrooms all of which are also ensuite; one with king size bed, two with queen size, two with standard doubles and one with twin beds.
 Check on the booking page here.

 Other rooms at the property include a lovely formal dining hall, a library, a large kitchen and three reception rooms.
 The Château’s internal courtyard is an extra charming feature with its fountains and jasmine covered walls, and is perfect for al fresco dining.
 And speaking of dining, a talented local chef can be hired for the duration of your stay if you so wish, and cooking lessons can also even be arranged, just write a request note after booking.

-Sports facilities include a gym, a 25 x 10 metre swimming pool, a tennis court and a squash court and the grounds are a real pleasure just to wander around, with their ornate gardens, peaceful woodland, orchards and gently flowing streams.
+Sports facilities include a gym, a 25 x 10 metre swimming pool, a grass tennis court and a squash court and the grounds are a real pleasure just to wander around, with their ornate gardens, peaceful woodland, orchards and gently flowing streams.
 There are also plenty of seating and lounging areas, and a summer kitchen and barbecue by the pool which also has changing rooms and rest rooms.

 In 1612 the original Tourreau, Paul Tourreau of Avignon, bought the estate and built himself a château.
 This was the first Château de Tourreau.
 Two years later he added a chapel in the grounds dedicated to the Virgin Mary, the building that we still see today.